hashicorp/terraform-website/content/source/docs/registry/providers/publishing.html.md

 ### Documenting your Provider

 Your provider should contain an overview document (index.md), as well as a doc for each resource and data-source.
-See [Documenting Providers](./docs.html) for details about how to ensure your provider documentation renders properly on the Terraform Registry.
+See [Documenting Providers](./docs.html) for details about generating documentation and how to ensure your provider documentation renders properly on the Terraform Registry.

 -> **Note:** In order to test how documents will render in the Terraform Registry, you can use the [Terraform Registry Doc Preview Tool](https://registry.terraform.io/tools/doc-preview).